My rating: 5 of 5 stars

 I kept glancing at her breasts, which were even bigger than mine, tightly packed and well trussed so they poked straight out.
 I pictured them under there, shiny and globular like cellophaned chicken.

 This startling and memorable observation, one of many, comes from the novel’s partial narrator, Libby Day.
-A woman in her early thirties, Libby is the lone survivor of a murderous attack on her family’s farm in 1985, an attack that left her mother and two sisters dead and her brother imprisoned for life as the killer.
-Libby’s life has been stunted since childhood, as she has been able to live on the various funds her family’s tragic notoriety has raised and thus to evade her trauma by doing next to nothing, existing in a depressive state of mental inertia.
+A woman in her early 30s, Libby is the lone survivor of a murderous attack on her family’s farm in 1985, an attack that left her mother and two sisters dead and her brother imprisoned for life as the killer.
+Libby’s life has been stunted since childhood, as she has been able to live on the various funds her family’s tragic notoriety has raised.
+She can therefore evade her trauma by doing next to nothing; she exists in a depressive state of mental inertia.
 She wants to avoid above all of the “dark places” in her memory of the murders:

 Maniacal smears of bright red sound in the night.
 That inevitable, rhythmic axe, moving as mechanically as if it were chopping wood.
 Shotgun blasts in a small hallway.
 The panicked, jaybird cries of my mother, still trying to save her kids with half her head gone.

 But the money in Libby’s bank account is running out, and, unprepared for a normal 9-to-5 life, she gets involved with the Kill Club’s investigation of her family’s murder.
 The Kill Club, an invention worthy of DeLillo, is a group of men and women devoted in a fannish way to infamous murders.
-Those who have looked into the Day killing have concluded that Libby’s brother, Ben, is in fact innocent of the murders and was convicted largely due to the “Satanic panic” of the 1980s, given that he was a teenager who listened to heavy metal and used for shock value a rhetoric of devil worship.
+Those who have looked into the Day killing have concluded that Libby’s brother, Ben, is in fact innocent of the murders and was convicted largely due to the “Satanic panic” of the 1980s, given that he was a teenager who listened to heavy metal and, for shock value, spoke about devil worship.